murk-sy/manga-pr-guide/Guide.md

 This is a rough outline - I generally do at least 4 passes, though that can depend wildly on the size of the project and translation quality.
 Usually I make minor changes during the final read-through as well.

+Regardless of the quality of the translation, **you** are ultimately responsible for what gets put on the proverbial paper.
+Errors and inconsistencies arising from inaccurate translations are something you need to keep an eye out.
+If one speech bubble seems out of place or contradicts the rest of the dialogue, it's time to consult the translator.

 ## 🔎 Proofreading basics